 Violins.
 And trumpets, trombones, guitars, drums, child-size cello and much more to be found (and played) at Soundbridge, Benaroya Hall's Music Discovery Center (at the corner of Second and Union in downtown Seattle).
 Stop by for some musical experimentation, or musical story time, make-your-own instrument workshops or other class.
 (Note: Reserve classes ahead of time.)

 Water taxi.
 The King County Water Taxi from downtown to West Seattle is high on the thrill-per-dollar charts.
 The brief ride on the 77-foot catamaran — free for kids 5 and younger — gets you phenomenal views and maybe even a close-up of sea lions.
-You can bus or bike to Alki after disembarking, or, as recommended by Seattle blogger Carla Saulter, poke around at Seacrest Park, which boasts a miniature rock beach, a chance to watch scuba divers and fantastic Hawaiian street food at next-door Marination Ma Kai.
+You can bus or bike to Alki after disembarking, or, poke around at Seacrest Park, which boasts a miniature rock beach, a chance to watch scuba divers and fantastic Hawaiian street food at next-door Marination Ma Kai.

 Zip lines.
 Is this the decade of zip lines?
 Many local parks have now added low zip lines for kids (always supervise closely), and increasingly, sophisticated zip lines and adventure courses are available.
-For a truly thrilling experience, consider Canopy Tours’ guided zip line tour through a sustainably managed forest on Camano Island ($85, 2.5 hours long), which includes six zip lines through the trees, plus short trail walks and a 47-foot final rappel.
-Newer zip experiences include Bellevue's new zip line, Point Defiance Zoo & Aquarium's ZOOM (two zip lines/challenge courses) and Zip Wild, a series of four zip line/challenge courses at NW Trek in Eatonville.
+For a truly thrilling experience, consider Canopy Tours’ guided zip line tour through a sustainably managed forest on Camano Island (2.5 hours long), which includes six zip lines through the trees.
+Newer zip experiences include Bellevue's new zip line, Point Defiance Zoo & Aquarium's ZOOM and Zip Wild at NW Trek in Eatonville.
 Why so popular?
 Two words from a tween boy on the Point Defiance course: "Epic fun."